adrimagana/adrimagana/README.md

-### Hi there 👋!
+### Hi!
 My name is Adrian!
 I am a Data Science student at the University of California, Berkeley!

 ```java
 package aboutMe;